Bitcoin-Wildlife-Sanctuary/rust-bitcoin-m31/README.md

 Thanks to [Shahar Papini](https://x.com/PapiniShahar) from Starkware for pointing out that double Karatsuba can improve the performance for QM31.

+Thanks to [Belove Bist](https://x.com/BeloveBist) from Alpen Labs for an improved version of M31 multiplication that reuses the M31 modulus instead of allocating them repeatedly (since the M31 modulus would take about five bytes).
+This brings in significant improvement in terms of multiplication.
+The M31 multiplication reduces from 1415 weight units to 1060, CM31 multiplication reduces from 4351 to 3277, and QM31 multiplication reduces from 13321 to 10126.

 A windowing method is used to reduce the multiplication overhead further, but it was not as powerful as expected.

 The introduction of a dual form, `n31`, for which `m31 + n31` are more efficient than `m31 + m31` or `n31 + n31`, brings